tdene/adder_networks/README.md

 Next, follow the OpenLane [installation instructions](https://github.com/The-OpenROAD-Project/OpenLane#setting-up-openlane) in order to install their tool.

 Finally, use the included Makefile to generate and/or implement adder networks.

+Make sure to change the OPENLANE_INSTALL variable on line 14 of the Makefile to match that of your system.